Gustav04szb/Gustav04szb/README.md

 - 🕹️ As a Social Media Manager specializing in game design and research, I'm passionate about the intersection of technology and creativity.

-- 💻 Currently, I'm diving into the world of coding and expanding my skills in C++.
+- 💻 Currently, I'm diving into the world of coding and expanding my skills in Java.

-- 🎨 On the artistic side, I enjoy creating 3D art using Blender and honing my design skills with Photoshop and Illustrator.
+- 🎨 I enjoy creating 3D art using Blender and Improving my designing skills with Photoshop and Illustrator.

 - 🔐 Cybersecurity has caught my interest, and I'm eager to explore its complexities.